viamrobotics/docs/docs/registry/configure.md

 ### Use environment variables with a registry module

 Some modules require that you set specific environment variables as part of configuration.
-You can click the **URL** link in the upper-right corner of the module configuration pane to view any specific requirements on the module's GitHub page.
+You can click the **Homepage** link in the upper-right corner of the module configuration card to view any specific requirements on the module's GitHub page.

 Module environment variables can be either: